How school can influence the family summer holiday calendar!

 Summer homework?
 How about some school-recommended family days out instead?

 Not every school gives out summer homework.
 It is a good chance to give pupils and parents a real break before moving up a year.
-However, the “summer slideback” is something you will want to avoid by ensuring pupils keep their brains active and don’t follow all the “siting in their room playing video games” worries.
+However, the “summer slideback” is something you will want to avoid by ensuring pupils keep their brains active and don’t follow all the “sitting in their room playing video games” worries.
 Parents do not want to necessarily be given a list of things to do with their child in summer from an arbitrary list (sorry Mr Hinds) but as a core part of your local community you can probably signpost some good events and local places to visit for any budget.
 Your school website calendar is a great place to add these so that parents have good choices for the summer.
 This also helps to support local events and get children out and about in their local area.

 If you do not have some sort of school diary in your website already get in touch with us to find out how to add one and also how you can allow parents to download the events straight into the phones and their own online diaries.